 Common Causes of Sciatica

-- A Herniated Disk – Which happens when a disk is pushed out of place, putting pressure on the sciatic nerve.
+A Herniated Disc – Which happens when a disc is pushed out of place, putting pressure on the sciatic nerve.

 Symptoms of Sciatica